Bucky Pizzarelli

 John Paul "Bucky" Pizzarelli (January 9, 1926 – April 1, 2020) was an American jazz guitarist.

-He was the father of jazz guitarist John Pizzarelli and double bassist Martin Pizzarelli.
-He worked for NBC as a staffman for Dick Cavett (1971) and ABC with Bobby Rosengarden in (1952).
-Musicians he collaborated with include Benny Goodman, George Barnes, Les Paul, Stéphane Grappelli, and Antônio Carlos Jobim.
+He worked for NBC as a staffman from 1964, including for Dick Cavett (1971) and ABC with Bobby Rosengarden in (1952).
+Musicians he collaborated with include Benny Goodman, George Barnes, Les Paul, Oscar Peterson, Stéphane Grappelli, Benny Green, and Antônio Carlos Jobim.
 Pizzarelli cited as influences Django Reinhardt, Freddie Green, and George Van Eps.

 Early life

 Pizzarelli was born on January 9, 1926, in Paterson, New Jersey, United States.
 He learned to play guitar and banjo at a young age.
 His uncles, Pete and Bobby Domenick, were professional musicians, and sometimes the extended family would gather at one of their homes with their guitars for jam sessions.
 Pizzarelli cited blind accordion player Joe Mooney as an inspiration.
 Mooney led a quartet that included Pizzarelli's uncle, Bobby Domenick.
 During high school, Pizzarelli was the guitarist for a small band that performed classical music.